Rome’s Long War on the Bible and God’s People

 Quick Facts

-Catholics discovered reading the Authorised Bible, without permission of their masters, were nearly always excommunicated (The Index, Canons after Art 10; Council of Trent, Paris edition, 1832).
+Catholics discovered reading the Authorised Bible, without permission from their masters, was nearly always excommunicated (The Index, Canons after Art 10; Council of Trent, Paris edition, 1832).

 “Infallible” pope Clement VIII ordered all Catholic Bibles to be burnt, even though “infallible” pope Sixtus V had officially sanctioned their existence (Catholic Encyclopaedia, Vol. II, p.
 411-412).